 Although one RCT of treatment (behavioral counseling) during prenatal care found a reduction in both IPV and some adverse neonatal outcomes, it is not clear whether the benefit was attributable to the IPV counseling component alone vs. counseling for IPV and other cooccurring risk factors (e.g., smoking or depression) at the same time.
 This study also enrolled participants form a minority-serving clinic in an urban setting between 2001 and 2003; it is unclear if results would be applicable to other populations or settings.
 Future studies could assess whether similar behavioral counseling interventions for pregnant women with screen-detected IPV improve health outcomes, for example, among populations enrolled from different U.S. primary care settings (e.g., rural settings).
-Finally, future research is needed to assess the accuracy of screening tools in more diverse populations, including men and same-sex and transgender populations.
-Although there have been efforts to develop tools for use among transgender populations,100-102 no eligible studies were identified that externally validated these tools.
+Finally, future research is needed to assess the accuracy of screening tools in more diverse populations, including men and same-sex populations, and other populations that experience a high burden of IPV based on existing evidence, including transgender populations.^{24, 25} Some existing studies have described the development of screening tools for use among transgender populations, 101-103 no eligible studies were identified that externally validated these tools.
 In addition, studies assessing interventions among more diverse populations are needed, including same-sex couples and transgender populations.